animusdeo/CallOptionExchange/README.md

 - Definition of an Ethereum-based bond, EthereumSecurity
 - Two types of instructions: SecurityIssuance, and SecurityRedemption
 - Roles involved in the issuance and redemption (CSD, IPA, Issuer) of a security
-- A settlement engine.

 ## Requirements

 ### Roles

 1. **Central Securities Depository (CSD)**
-   - **Role**: The CSD acts as the central hub that operates the matching and settlement engine for bond transactions.
+   - **Role**: The CSD acts as the central hub that operates the matching and settlement engine for EthereumSecurity transactions.
 It maintains a list of client addresses mapped to specific roles, such as IPA, Issuer, and Dealer.
-The CSD’s primary function is to create and manage various financial instructions on behalf of its clients, such as SecurityIssuanceInstructions and Redemption instructions.
+The CSD’s primary function is to create and manage various financial instructions on behalf of its clients, such as SecurityIssuanceInstruction and SecurityRedemptionInstruction instructions.
    - **Allowed Actions**:
      - Create instructions on behalf of clients.
      - Maintain and manage the roles and permissions of its clients.